 The third clinical practicum of an advanced graduate-level nurse anesthesia program provides an opportunity to optimize the student's theoretic foundation in anesthesia and anesthetic-related basic sciences.
 The course will promote the development of critical thinking abilities and reflective examination of practice in sub-specialty clinical areas.
 Relevant clinical objectives are continued with the focus of the practicum.
+Course fee: \$295 (Fall 2018) \$305 (Fall 2019) Lab fee: \$30

-Prerequisites: Successful completion of Nurse Anesthesia Clinical Practicum I (N6411) Co-requisites: Seminars in Nurse Anesthesia II (N6413), N6430 Ten Semester Hours (Contact Hours per Week: Clinical 50)
+Prerequisites: Successful completion of N6411

+Ten Semester Hours (Contact Hours Per Week: Clinical 50)